Have you heard that an Individual Voluntary Arrangement (IVA) can help people write off a lot of their debts?

 - if you have car finance ending during the IVA, ask the firm what your options will be.

 You also need to feel that they are on your side so you won’t be scared to contact them if problems arise later.
 Some large firms operate IVAs like a factory process with only one or two IPs so you only ever talk to call centre staff.
-My preference would be to choose a small firm where I knew I could speak directly to the IP if there was a problem.
+My preference would be to choose a small or mid-sized firm where I knew I could speak directly to the IP if there was a problem.